 - Plan the fence line to avoid fencing in, or disturbing an active badger sett and ideally avoid active badger runs.

 - Make sure that you don’t inadvertently fence an otter inside.
 It’s advisable to have a careful sweep through the fishery and islands before you secure the final section, although if you know there is already an active otter holt within the fishery you will need to discuss the licensing implications with Natural England.
 If possible consider leaving a weather proof radio playing, and flashing lights for the final night before the site is enclosed.

 - Depending on the surrounding tree cover and how much fence line clearance is required, check:i.
 Do you require a felling licence?
-(Ordinarily 5m3 per calendar month is permissible, but check with the relevant statutory body)ii.
+(Ordinarily 5m3 per calendar quarter is permissible, but check with the relevant statutory body)ii.
 Do you have the relevant owner’s permission before you start clearance works, or removing any tree boughs?iii.
 Are the trees protected via Tree Preservation Orders, Listed Parks & Gardens, or does the site lie within a Conservation Area?iv.
 Are there roosting/hibernating bats, or nesting birds present?
 If the latter, plan ahead and undertake the works outside of the bird nesting season.

 - If the fencing works involves burying the ‘skirt’, be conscious of how much damage may be incurred to the surrounding tree roots, which may then subsequently either kill the tree, or weaken it sufficiently causing it to fall across the fence, highway, property etc. at a later date.

 - Have your chosen contractors (or fishery, syndicate/club members) the relevant level of expertise & competence to erect a secure otter fence?